 The colour of your wine may also indicate its body, with lighter wine such as Gamay, Pinot noir, Grenache and Vinho Verde being light to medium bodied.
 Then Merlot, Tempranillo, Nebbiolo and Sauvingnon Blanc as quite firmly medium.
 Then the heavy weights, Malbec, Syrah, Mourvedre and Chardonnay as full bodied wines.

 Grape varieties play a huge role in determining the body of your wine, I already touched on a few varieties above.
-However, climate has a huge impact on these varieties, for example your Australian barrel aged Chardonnay will have more body than your French stainless steel fermented chardonnay.
+However, climate and ageing has a huge impact on these varieties, for example your Australian barrel aged Chardonnay will have more body than your French stainless steel fermented chardonnay.
 Warmer climates tend to produce grapes that are higher in sugar, this in turn affects the alcohol levels which determine body.
 Still with me?

 So next time you drink your wine, take a moment to think about how that sip feels in your mouth?
 Does it feel heavy and punchy, or light and aromatic?
 That is your wines body talking.
 But, dont be fooled into thinking that fuller body means higher quality, do not confuse these two.
 Body is no indicator of how good a wine is.

 Now you know about body and why your wine definitely has one.
 I hope!